 Features & benefits

 - Bio-based material

 - Good plasticizing effect

-- Low migration and bleeding
+- Low migration

 - Excellent softening effect at low temperature (low Tg)